-Kim Jong-il's sister is also the wife of the second most powerful figure in North Korea, Chang Song-taek.
+The youngest sister of the late Kim Jong-il and the wife of the man formerly regarded as the second most powerful figure in North Korea, Chang Song-thaek.

-Kim Kyung-hee is also a four-star general - the first North Korean woman ever to achieve such status.
+Her promotion to four-star general made Kim Kyung-hee the first North Korean woman ever to achieve such status.

-Sung Hae-rang, the sister of Kim Jong-nam's deceased mother Sung Hae-rim, wrote in her memoir that Kim Jong-il was extremely fond of Kim Jong-nam and was pained to be away from him.
+Sung Hae-rang, the sister of Kim Jong-nam's deceased mother Sung Hae-rim, has written in her memoir that Kim Jong-il was extremely fond of Kim Jong-nam and was pained to be away from him.
 Like his half-brothers, Kim Jong-nam studied at an international school in Switzerland.

 Some analysts argued that he may have been forgiven by his father, as there is precedent for the regime reinstating disgraced figures after a period of atonement.
 Confucian tradition also favours the oldest son.

-But in a rare interview in 2010, Kim Jong-nam said he had "no interest" in succeeding his father and that he was "against third-generation succession".
+But in a rare interview in 2009, Kim Jong-nam said he had 'no interest' in succeeding his father.

-Kim Sul-song, 38, is Kim Jong-il's daughter born to his first wife, Kim Young-sook.
+Kim Sul-song is Kim Jong-il's daughter born to his first wife, Kim Young-sook.

 Reports say she has worked in the country's propaganda department, with responsibility for literary affairs.